top of page

 Our Residents

-Our goal is to rehab and release all our rescues.
+Wings Rescue Center's goal is to rehab and release all our rescues.
 However, there are times when a special bird may not be able to return to the wild.
-Meet some of our residents
+Faced with 2 choices to either euthanize or keep, we chose to offer these amazing birds a home.

 ROCKY